segment-boneyard/modal/Readme.md

 ## Example

-  To use it, pass in the `el` or `view` you want to "modal-ize":

 ```js
 var modal = require('modal');
 modal(el).show();
 ```

+  To use it, pass in the `el` or `view` you want to "modal-ize".
 View's are assumed to have a `.el` property that is the view's element (not a jQuery-like object).

 ## API